VLADIMIR PETROVSKY - the founder of the organization "Comprehensive Dialogue among Civilizations" (CDAC),

 In these past months a conviction has grown, among nations large and small, that an opportunity has been regained to achieve the great objectives of the Charter—a United Nations capable of maintaining international peace and security, of securing justice and human rights and of promoting, in the words of the Charter, “social progress and better standards of life in larger freedom.”
 This opportunity must not be squandered.
 The Organization must never again be crippled as it was in the era that has now passed.

-An Agenda for Peace became a landmark document for the UN and has not lost any of its relevance today (excerpts and a 15-year review of the effects of the Agenda are also presented in the United Nations chapter).
+An Agenda for Peace became a landmark document for the UN and has not lost any of its relevance today.

 THE LEGACY OF A GOLDEN MOMENT